rlangenfeld/hammock/swagger-ui/README.md

 Property | default | Description
 --- | --- | ---
 swagger-ui.enable | `true` | Enable/Disable swagger ui per environment.
-swagger-ui.version | `<version>` | Allows for usage of different webjar version. swagger-ui.redirect | `index.html` | UI Boot redirect url, note; needs to start with slash or http. swagger-ui.path | `/openapi.ui` | Base path for ui resources.
-swagger-ui.api | `/openapi.json` | The url location to start the swagger ui with.
+swagger-ui.version | `<version>` | Allows for usage of different webjar version.
+If you define this, you must have the webjar also defined in your pom as a dependency as well. swagger-ui.redirect | `index.html` | UI Boot redirect url, note; needs to start with slash or http. swagger-ui.path | `/swagger-ui` | Base path for ui resources. swagger-ui.api | `/openapi.json` | The url location to start the swagger ui with.

 ### Default request sequence

-- request /openapi.ui
+- request /swagger-ui
-- redirect /openapi.ui/index.html?url=/openapi.json
+- redirect /swagger-ui/index.html?url=/openapi.json
-- forwards /openapi.ui/* to /META-INF/resources/webjars/swagger-ui/
+- forwards /swagger-ui/* to /META-INF/resources/webjars/swagger-ui/

 ### UI Customization

 There are a couple of options but most common would be a cloned index;

 - Make a copy of the original index.html
-- place it in `static.resource.location` like META-INF/resources/example/index.html
+- Place it in `static.resource.location` like META-INF/resources/example/index.html
-- Modify the js/css resources paths to prefix with /openapi.ui
+- Modify the js/css resources paths to prefix with /swagger-ui
 - Change `swagger-ui.redirect` to /example/index.html